 The College offers a well-equipped campus health center directed by a full-time registered nurse.
-In cases of illness or injury, students are referred to the local doctor of their choice for diagnosis and treatment.
-Consultation with the home-town family doctor of resident students is also afforded.
-Student health insurance is available on voluntary basis through the Health Center for all students.
+In cases of illness or injury, students are referred to a local doctor of their choice for diagnosis and treatment.
+Student health insurance is available on a voluntary basis through Private Health Insurance Companies.